isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (2) The valuation team uses established industry principles and methods for valuation:

-a.
-Factors such as location, use, floor area, physical condition of the property and prevailing market conditions will be taken into account.
+* Factors such as location, use, floor area, physical condition of the property and prevailing market conditions will be taken into account.

 (3) The SLA Valuation team operates separately and independently from the team in charge of leasing.
 Typically:

-a.
-The leasing team would submit a request for valuation of a particular property.
+* The leasing team would submit a request for valuation of a particular property.
-b.
-Setting out the parameters of the proposed lease of the property, and
+* Setting out the parameters of the proposed lease of the property, and
-c.
-The valuation team will then determine the guide rent for the property.
+* The valuation team will then determine the guide rent for the property.

 {:start="65"}
 65. SLA’s Valuation team uses the Direct Comparison Method when undertaking valuations.
 This is an accepted industry methodology for rental valuation: